Cost Basis Reporting Poses Challenges for Accountant in Miami

 The report, from the research firm Celent and financial technology provider Scivantage, examines the current state of the industry in terms of Cost Basis Reporting readiness.
 The study analyzes Accountants evolving priorities for technology and operational processes for cost basis reporting, and how these have changed after the first two of three phases of regulations have been completed.

 According to the study, Accounting Firms had challenges with the automation and transfer of data between their books and records, Cost Basis Reporting systems, and tax reporting systems.
-In addition, accuracy of calculations for wash sales and corporate actions were also a high priority.
+In addition, the accuracy of calculations for wash sales and corporate actions were also a high priority.

-Celent conducted nearly 50 interviews with broker-dealers, mutual funds, transfer agents, custodians, prime brokers and technology providers for its report.
+Celent conducted nearly 50 interviews with broker-dealers, mutual funds, transfer agents, custodians, prime brokers, and technology providers for its report.

-“As Firms have been actively operating their CBR systems over the past two years, it has become obvious that they underestimated the amount of technology enhancements, tax knowledge and operational adjustments needed to successfully comply with IRS regulations,” said Celent wealth management analyst Alexander Camargo in a statement.
+“As Firms have been actively operating their CBR systems over the past two years, it has become obvious that they underestimated the number of technology enhancements, tax knowledge and operational adjustments needed to successfully comply with IRS regulations,” said Celent wealth management analyst Alexander Camargo in a statement.
 “Through our research, we found that the industry wants cost basis solutions to be integrated with other internal systems, ultimately leading to consolidated, streamlined operations.”

 “As we progress further into the regulation phases, Accountants increasingly looking for ways to turn Cost Basis Reporting into a business differentiator.
 Automating complex tax calculations using sophisticated data processing to provide accurate reporting is becoming increasingly important as 1099 tax reporting volume continues to grow.
-As complexity and sheer number of trades present a considerable CBR challenge, CPA’s must streamline their cost basis operations to deliver a superior service experience to their clients.
+As the complexity and a sheer number of trades present a considerable CBR challenge, Accountant must streamline their cost basis operations to deliver a superior service experience to their clients.